redstrate/Novus/README.md

 ### Supported Game Versions

 I have only tested Novus on 6.x (Endwalker) so far, and it has limited support for 7.x (Dawntrail) except for the new renderer.
+If you're using Novus against Dawntrail, make sure to set the `NOVUS_IS_DAWNTRAIL=1` environment variable.

 ## Building